Spectacular photos taken hanging out of a helicopter

 One A-lister has even recruited Prensena to shoot photographs for her.

-"Jessica Alba called me last year and asked me to collaborate with her and Honest [Alba's skincare collection] to shoot the cover art for Honest's new product line that just launched," explains Prensena.
+"Jessica Alba called me last year and asked me to collaborate with her and Honest to shoot the cover art for Honest's new product line that just launched," explains Prensena.

 Prensena has collaborated with actor Jessica Alba.
 Pictured here: Amalfi, Italy.